Spear phishing is one of the most high-profile — and costly — types of cyberattacks.

 It turns out that “Mary” wasn’t Mary after all: she was a spear phisher who had spent the past week posing as a concerned citizen, hanging around the town offices and eavesdropping on the mayor’s conversations.

-She knew when he would be away on his fishing trip, knew his wife’s name, even knew that he often forgot to do things — like leave notes — that he said he would do.
+She knew when he would be away on his fishing trip, knew his wife’s name, and even knew that he often forgot to do things — like leave notes — that he said he would do.
 A quick glance at the treasurer’s public Facebook posts gave her the names of his family members and their latest life updates, like the upcoming college interview.

 And once she had all that information, all it took was a burner phone and a quick voicemail for her to rob the town blind.